hii-network-labs/hrc-contract-minter/SECURITY.md

 ### For Users

-- Luôn verify contract addresses trước khi deploy
+- Always verify contract addresses before deploying
-- Sử dụng MetaMask với các network đáng tin cậy
+- Use MetaMask with trusted networks
-- Không chia sẻ private keys hoặc seed phrases
+- Never share private keys or seed phrases
-- Test trên testnet trước khi deploy lên mainnet
+- Test on testnet before deploying to mainnet

 ### For Developers

-- Audit smart contracts trước khi deploy
+- Audit smart contracts before deployment
-- Sử dụng latest versions của dependencies
+- Use latest versions of dependencies
 - Implement proper access controls
-- Test edge cases và error conditions
+- Test edge cases and error conditions

 ## Security Checklist

-- [ ] Smart contracts được audit
+- [ ] Smart contracts are audited
-- [ ] Dependencies được update thường xuyên
+- [ ] Dependencies are regularly updated
-- [ ] Access controls được implement đúng cách
+- [ ] Access controls are properly implemented
-- [ ] Error handling được test kỹ lưỡng
+- [ ] Error handling is thoroughly tested
-- [ ] Input validation được implement
+- [ ] Input validation is implemented
-- [ ] Gas limits được set phù hợp
+- [ ] Gas limits are appropriately set

 ---

 **Thank you for helping keep Hii Token Minter secure! 🔒**